ROCKSTAR465/projects/README.md

 - 🔤 **Subtitle Generation**: Automatically transcribe and translate videos into English subtitles.
 - 🖥️ **Video Playback with Subtitles**: Watch your video directly within the app, complete with subtitles.
 - 📥 **Download Subtitles**: Download the generated subtitles as a `.vtt` file for future use.
+- 🐍 Standalone Script: Use the provided Python script to generate subtitles locally without the web app.

 ---

 ## **How It Works**

+### **Web App SubNXT**
 1. Upload an MP4 video file.
 2. The app processes the video using OpenAI's Whisper model.
 3. Subtitles are generated and saved in WebVTT format.
 4. The video is displayed with subtitles embedded, and the subtitle file can be downloaded.

+### **Standalone Python Script offsub.py**
+1. Run the Python script on your machine.
+2. Provide the path to your video file.
+3. Subtitles are generated and saved in the same directory as the input video.
+### **Note:-**
+  Download and install ffmpeg file in your machine and add the bin files to the system path variables.
+  This is to ensure errorfree execution of the file.
 ---

 ## **Installation**